calibreapp/react-live-chat-loader/README.md

 To add a new live chat provider, follow the steps in [Contributing: Adding a Provider](CONTRIBUTING.md#-adding-a-provider).

+## 🖥️ Examples

+The [/website](https://github.com/calibreapp/react-live-chat-loader/tree/master/website) directory of this repository includes a [Next.js](https://nextjs.org) app with example implementations of all currently supported providers.

+For initial setup of the example website, be sure to first run `npm install` + `npm run build` in the root level of the repository, before running `npm install` in the `/website` directory.

+The following scripts in `/website` will then be available:

+- `npm run dev` (run a local server)
+- `npm run build` (run next build)
+- `npm run start` (run next start)

+> 📝  Some provides require whitelisted publically accessable domains served over HTTPS — a service like [ngrok](https://ngrok.com/) can be helpful in acheiving this locally

+Visit [react-live-chat-loader.vercel.app](https://react-live-chat-loader.vercel.app/) for a hosted version of the examples.

 ## 🙌 Contributing

 Happy to hear you’re interested in contributing to React Live Chat Loader!
 Please find our contribution guidelines [here](CONTRIBUTING.md).